Voting Ended: World Assembly Secretary-General

-Kuriko“For the Empire!!”Kuriko - SC Author, Defender, Potatoes, and National SovereigntyRunning Mate: The Potato General of The Salaxalans
+Kuriko“For the Empire!!”Kuriko - SC Author, Defender, Potatoes, and National SovereigntyRunning Mate: The Potato-Poet of The Salaxalans

-Valentine Z“Hope you have a great day ahead! ♥”Valentine Z Promises the Mew and Sports! ⚽🏎️♥🐱- #Valentine2020, because there will be no more sad days, and sports is the healthy way of life!
+Valentine Z“Everything that's wonderful when we are together! ♥”Valentine Z Promises the Mew and Sports! ⚽🏎️♥🐱- #Valentine2020, because there will be no more sad days, and sports is the healthy way of life!
 (If you are tagged, that's my Big Thanks to you! ^^)Running Mate: The Home of Sports of Atlantian Oceania

 How It Works